aenglebert/Transformer_Input_Sampling/README.md

-# Transformer Input Sampling
+# Transformer Input Sampling (TiS)

 ## Introduction
-This repository contain the source code for Transformer Input Sampling method.
+This repository contains the source code for Transformer Input Sampling (TiS) method.
-The method produce saliency maps for vision transformers using token masking.
+The method produces saliency maps for vision transformers using token masking.
-The activations of the network being used to produce binary masks for the tokens.
+The activations of the network are used to produce binary masks for the tokens.

 ## Requirements
 A requirements.txt file is provided to install the necessary libraries to use this method.